-A bootstrap repository is needed for all clients.
+All clients need a bootstrap repository.
 It is automatically created and regenerated on the SUSE Manager Server when products are synchronized.
-A bootstrap repository includes packages for installing Salt on clients and for registering Salt or traditional clients.
+A bootstrap repository includes packages for installing Salt on clients, and for registering Salt or traditional clients.

 For more information about creating a bootstrap repository, see Client-configuration > Bootstrap-repository.